 7th Haven

-7th Haven will also include a common playground and recreation area, a covered parking area with apartments above, access to transit, medical care and shopping due to its location in the QFC shopping area, and on-site supportive services from OlyCAP and its partners: Discovery Behavioral Health, Safe Harbor and Olympic Neighbors.
+7th Haven also includes a common playground and recreation area, a covered parking area with apartments above, access to transit, medical care and shopping due to its location in the QFC shopping area, and on-site supportive services from OlyCAP and its partners: Discovery Behavioral Health, Safe Harbor and Olympic Neighbors.

-This will be the first affordable multi-family housing to be constructed in Jefferson County in over fourteen years.
+This is the first affordable multi-family housing to be constructed in Jefferson County in over fourteen years.
 It is considered an excellent opportunity to significantly address the affordable housing crisis in Jefferson County.
 Its $15.4 million cost is funded by an $11.3 million state Department of Commerce grant, plus contributions from local organizations.

 GDPR